Jonathan Broxton: Minor leagues

 In the minor leagues, from 2002 to 2006, Broxton was 23–11 with 12 saves and a 3.03 ERA in 303 innings.
 He struck out 332 batters, while walking 115 and giving up 244 hits.

 His minor league teams were the Great Falls Dodgers of the Pioneer League, the South Georgia Waves of the South Atlantic League, the Vero Beach Dodgers of the Florida State League, and the "AA" Jacksonville Suns of the Southern League.

 Los Angeles Dodgers

 Broxton made his MLB debut on July 29, 2005, against the St. Louis Cardinals, pitching one inning in relief, allowing one run, and striking out two.
-His first MLB strikeout victim was Cardinals Albert Pujols.
+His first MLB strikeout victim was the Cardinals' Albert Pujols.
 During the 2005 campaign, he appeared in 14 games, all in relief, striking out 22 batters in only 13 2/3 innings.